Pushpamkumar/demoSelProject/README.md

 # demoSelProject
 This is a project on selenium
 The main focus of this project is to do end to end automation of a bus ticket booking website till the payment page.
-In this project, I have selected "BENGALURU" as boarding source and "CHIKKAMAGALURU" as destination source.
-I have also selected bus which has lowest fare through automation.
-Further, I have selected number of seats as "2", and given passenger details through automation.In this project, I handled dynamic dropdown, calender, which was one of the objectives.
+In this project, the input is provided through properties file which helps to modify input easily.
+In this project, I handled dynamic dropdown, calender and also selected bus which has lowest fare which were few of the objectives that I tried to achieve.